Arr0way/arr0way.github.io/_posts/2021-06-03-ssh-lateral-movement-cheat-sheet.md

 - Root level access to the machine where the victim session is established
 - A current victim SSH  connection with agent forwarding enabled

-Your Machine => Intermediary Host (forwards your key) => Downsteam Machine
+Your Machine => Intermediary Host (forwards your key) => Downstream Machine

 #### The Risk

-The risk here is that if you have an open session and the intermedatory machine
+The risk here is that if you have an open session and the intermediatory machine

 ### How To Hijack SSH Agent Forwarding